 Not only does your heart shatter into a thousand pieces, but your emotional scars run very deep.
-You then become determined to never feel that type of pain again, and turn “cold” in the name of protection.
+You then become determined to never feel that type of pain again and turn “cold” in the name of protection.

 Recently, an associate of mine told me that her common- law husband of 12 years did the unthinkable.
-Not only did he cheat, he got the woman he had an affair with pregnant.
+Not only did he cheat, but he also got the woman he had an affair with pregnant.

 My friend was completely calm when she told me.

-“I’m not going to leave him and it isn’t because we have children or I don’t think I can do better,” she explained.
+“I’m not going to leave him, and it isn’t because we have children or I don’t think I can do better,” she explained.
 “I love him, and I forgive him.”

 She then proceeded to tell me that they’d both done their share of dirt throughout the relationship, but somehow, some way, the child was a wakeup call for the both of them.

-While I’ve never experienced this particular situation, I have experienced my fair share of trauma, hurt, pain and disappointment in love.
+Although I’ve never experienced this particular situation, I have experienced my fair share of trauma, hurt, pain and disappointment in love.
 Listening to her tell her story got me thinking about what it takes to move past such a devastating betrayal.

-Here are five steps to forgiving when you’ve been betrayed by your mate.
+Here are five steps to forgiving when you’ve been betrayed by your mate: